-[Section 26 inserted by No. 49 of 2000 s.
+[Section 26 inserted: No. 49 of 2000 s.
 33.]

 26A.
 Artesian well constructed or altered without licence, offence

 (1) A person shall not, except pursuant to a licence issued for that purpose under section 26D, commence, construct, enlarge, deepen or alter any artesian well or cause, suffer, or permit any of those things to be done.